HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

 retrieveCodeviewerService_ms.php

 ## Description
-*Description of what the service do and its function in the system.*
+Retrieves updated data from the database and stores it in an array.
+The file outputs information about a specific code example in a course, including details, related examples, important lines, words, file directories, and user access levels.
+It makes sure only authorized users can view and change this information.
+It also logs the service event.

 ## Input Parameters
-- Parameter: paramName
-   - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database

-- Parameter: paramName
+- Parameter: $userid
    - Type: int
+   - Description: User ID.
+Stored as int in the database

+- Parameter: $exampleId
+   - Type: string
+   - Description: Example ID.
+Stored as mediumint in the database

+- Parameter: $courseId
+   - Type: string
+   - Description: Course ID associated with the code example.
+Stored as int in the database

+- Parameter: $courseVersion
+   - Type: string
+   - Description: Course version.
+Stored as int in the database

+- Parameter: $opt
+   - Type: string
+   - Description: Operation type

+- Parameter: $sectionName
+   - Type: string
+   - Description: Name of the section of the code example.
+Stored as varchar(64) in the database

+- Parameter: $exampleName
+   - Type: string
+   - Description: Name of the code example.
+Stored as varchar(64) in the database

+- Parameter: $playlink
+   - Type: string
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Play link for opening demo in code example.
+Stored as varchar(256) in the database

+- Parameter: $log_uuid
+   - Type: string
+   - Description: Logs UUID for the event

 ## Calling Methods
 - GET